Ebaq/ebaq-select/README.md

 }
 ```

-To you this, you need to give a class to <SelectOption>
+To use this you need to give a class to <SelectOption>

 Select width adaptive to its content and height is static.
 This example: